SeanMarcusJensen/ACIT4610_Portifolio_KMHS/README.md

 For the code, we'll use the PEP 8 standard [https://peps.python.org/pep-0008/], one exclusion is that we're using tabs instead of spaces.

+We should also use python version `3.11` - because not all libraries support versions above `3.11`.
+Such as `Tensorflow`.

 ### Git Strategy

 We follow (Gitflow)[https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow] for structuring branches and such.